NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

 Implement the following methods:

-- **/ReturnColorCode**:
+- **/ReturnColorHexCode**:

-  - Receive by querystring a parameter called *color*
+  - Receive by querystring a parameter called *colorName*
-  - read the `colors.json` file and return the *code.rgba* field
+  - read the `colors.json` file and return the *hex* field of the right collor
-  - get color var from the querystring
-  - iterate over each color in `colors.json` to find the color
-  - return the *code.hex* field

   > **_NOTE:_** Paste the above information in the Copilot Chat window and make it as detailed as possible.
 Copilot will use by default the open file as context in order to generate the suggestion.

-- **/TellMeAJoke**:
+- **/GiveMeARandomChuckNorrisQuote**:

-  - Make a call to the joke api and return a random joke using axios (https://official-joke-api.appspot.com/random_joke)
+  - Make a call to the chuck noris api and return a random chuck noris quote using axios (https://api.chucknorris.io)

-  > **_NOTE:_** The format of the api is as follows: `{ "type":string, "setup":string, "punchline":string, "id":int }`

-- **/MoviesByDirector**:
+- **/ListAllGameOfThronesEpisodesBySeason**:

-  - Receive by querystring a parameter called *director*
+  - Receive by querystring a parameter called *season*
-  - make a call to the movie api and return a list of movies of that director using axios
+  - Make a call to the movie api and return the lists of episodes of that Game Of Thrones season
-  - return the full list of movies

   > **_NOTE:_** This will require to browse to https://www.omdbapi.com/apikey.aspx and request a FREE API Key

-- **/ParseUrl**:
+- **/ValidateDutchIBAN**:

-  - Retrieves a parameter from querystring called *someurl*
+  - Receive by querystring a parameter called *iban*
-  - Parse the url and return the protocol, host, port, path, querystring and hash
-  - Return the parsed host
+  - if IBAN is valid return `"valid"`
+  - if IBAN is not valid return `"invalid"`
+  - Provide examples in your prompt as comment

 - **/ListFiles**: